rhysmorgan134/node-CarPlay/README.md

 There are multiple Carplay dongles on the market, the ones that convert wired to wireless carplay WILL NOT WORK.
 You need one that converts android/factory infotainment systems into Carplay (CPC200-Autokit or CPC200-CCPA etc).
 The package forwards video feed in h264, and PCM audio coming in from the USB dongle.

-There's an included example `carplay-web-app-worker` that runs in the browser and renders the Carplay environment.
+There's an included example `carplay-web-app` that runs in the browser and renders the Carplay environment.
 It supports mic input and audio output through Chrome audio stack as well as touch / mouse input.

 ### Acknowledgements